-Information on encumbrances in this sub-section is based on legal opinion provided to AMEC.
+Information on encumbrances in this sub-section is based on legal opinion and information from Avanti that was provided to AMEC.

 In a "Wrap Up Agreement" dated 29 September 2005 between CMC and ALI and Alumax Inc., ALI covenanted and agreed with CMC that it would not dispose of any of the leases, claims, or lands required for or associated with the completion of the work program, as defined in the Wrap Up Agreement, until the completion of the pit remediation and reclamation work program.
 This program was completed in 2006.